You may wish to see an introductory page to this section first.

 Christ stood behind her holding up her soul, as if it were a baby, offering it to attendant angels

 to take to heaven.
 The apostles stand witness, led by St. Paul at her feet and St. Peter behind her head.
+You may wish to see the same subject in a mosaic at Palermo.

 The walls of the nave are decorated with marble panels made from materials taken from ancient buildings.